 What is predictive maintenance?

-The aim of predictive maintenance (PdM) is first to predict when equipment failure might occur, and secondly, to prevent occurrence of the failure by performing maintenance.
+The aim of predictive maintenance (PdM) is first to predict when equipment failure might occur, and secondly, to prevent the occurrence of the failure by performing maintenance.
 Monitoring for future failure allows maintenance to be planned before the failure occurs.
-Ideally, predictive maintenance allows the maintenance frequency to be as low as possible to prevent unplanned reactive maintenance, without incurring costs associated with doing too much preventative maintenance.
+Ideally, predictive maintenance allows the maintenance frequency to be as low as possible to prevent unplanned reactive maintenance, without incurring costs associated with doing too much preventive maintenance.

 Predicting failure can be done with one of many techniques.
 The chosen technique must be effective at predicting failure and also provide sufficient warning time for upcoming maintenance.
 Some techniques include vibration analysis, oil analysis, thermal imaging, and equipment observation.
-These are described in detail in condition based maintenance page.
+These are described in detail in condition-based maintenance page.
 Choosing the correct technique for performing condition monitoring is an important consideration that is best done in consultation with equipment manufacturers and condition monitoring experts.

 When predictive maintenance is working effectively as a maintenance strategy, maintenance is only performed on machines when it is required.
 That is, just before failure is likely to occur.
 This brings several cost savings:

 - minimizing the time the equipment is being maintained

 - minimizing the production hours lost to maintenance, and

 - minimizing the cost of spare parts and supplies.